Loading…

-Google Forms is HIPAA-eligible under the Workspace BAA - but with caveats most practices miss.
+Google Forms is HIPAA-eligible under the Workspace BAA, but with caveats most practices miss.
 Jotform is HIPAA-built.
 Here's the difference.

 Google Forms can be HIPAA-eligible under a Google Workspace BAA, but it is not designed for PHI and several common configurations leak.
-Jotform's HIPAA plan is purpose-built for compliant forms and is the safer default.
+Jotform's HIPAA plan is built for compliant forms and is the safer default.

-Google Forms can be used in a HIPAA-eligible way - but only under a Google Workspace BAA, only on certain Workspace tiers, and only if you stay inside the small set of Google services explicitly covered.
+Google Forms can be used in a HIPAA-eligible way, but only under a Google Workspace BAA, only on certain Workspace tiers, and only if you stay inside the small set of Google services explicitly covered.
 Most practices using a free Gmail account or basic Workspace plan are not HIPAA-compliant even if they think they are.

 | Dimension | Jotform | Google Forms | Winner |